Wage Reporting Software & Reference Material

 - Provide processes for preparing wage-data files according to Social Security's Specifications for Filing Forms W-2 Electronically (EFW2) standards.
 The EFW2 format is for original (Form W-2) files and the EFW2C format is for correction (Form W-2c) files.
 Both the EFW2 and the EFW2C publications can be downloaded from the Publications & Forms page.

-- Alternatively, you can test your application created wage files through the internet application, AccuWage Online, prior to submission to confirm compliance.
+- Test your application created wage files through AccuWage Online to confirm compliance with EFW2/EFW2 standards.

 - To enable Social Security to send wage-data file resubmission notices to the user's registration e-mail address, use 1 (Email/Internet) as the value for Preferred Method of Notification in the EFW2 RA/RCA record.